 Sophie Starrenburg has been a PhD candidate at the Grotius Centre for International Legal Studies since September 2018, prior to which she was a teaching/research staff member at the Centre.
 She was awarded the NWO Research Talent grant to conduct her research, entitled ‘The Foundations of Cultural Heritage Protection: Striking a Balance between the Local and the Global’.

-Sophie obtained her BA at Leiden University College in the Hague, majoring in Global Justice.
-She graduated summa cum laude in 2014, and her bachelor thesis on the topic of cultural genocide was selected to be presented at Leiden University’s Dies Natalis in February 2015.
+Sophie obtained her BA at Leiden University College in The Hague, majoring in Global Justice.
+She graduated summa cum laude in 2014, and her bachelor thesis on the topic of cultural genocide was selected to be presented at Leiden University’s Dies Natalis in 2015.

 After her bachelor’s degree, Sophie continued on to the LL.M programme in public international law at Leiden University, where she was a member of the Telders Moot Court team.

 After graduating cum laude from her degree at Leiden, she went on to pursue a second LL.M at the University of Cambridge as a Rotary Scholar.
 She graduated with First Class honours and was awarded the De Hart Prize in Law from Christ’s College.
-During her time at Cambridge she was involved as an editor in the Cambridge Journal of International and Comparative Law.
+During her time at Cambridge she was also an editor for the Cambridge International Law Journal.

-She also has a particular interest in the intersection between cultural heritage and public international law, and worked for several years within the Advisory Committee on the Assessment of Restitution Applications for Items of Cultural Value and the Second World War in the Hague.
+She has a particular interest in the intersection between cultural heritage and public international law, and worked for several years within the Advisory Committee on the Assessment of Restitution Applications for Items of Cultural Value and the Second World War in The Hague.